Prepare Your Business for International Shipping in 6 Steps

 When adding your products to a marketplace, you have to keep in mind that not only do your listings need to be in the language of that country, but your support, reviews, and customer service will need to be, too, if you want to be a real competitor.

-This is less of a concern for those of you who opt for FBA, as Amazon provides 24/7 customer service in the country’s home language.
-If you’re choosing FBM, you will then need to hire customer support teams or outsource to help supply service in the required language.
+This is less of a concern for those who opt for FBA, as Amazon provides 24/7 customer service in the country’s home language.
+If you’re choosing FBM, you will need to hire customer support teams or outsource to help supply service in the required language.
 With regards to product listings, whether you choose FBM or FBA is irrelevant; you will need to get your listings translated.

 Your final step is to list your products on Amazon EU marketplaces and get cracking.
 When you’re listing products, you can